JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 <video src="/assets/video/Node-Red-4.mp4" autoplay muted loop class="object-cover w-full h-full"></video>

 What's this?
 A red triangle has appeared on the newly placed ODBC node.
 The red triangle is telling us there is an error in the node's configuration.
 That makes sense, because we haven't configured it yet.
-Node-RED is a bit magical, but not so magic as to guess how the ODBC node is to connect to the database.
-Therefore we must configure it.
+Here is where the **ODBC_CONNECTION** configuration node comes into play.
+Node-RED is a bit magical, but not so magic as to guess how the ODBC node is to connect to the database, therefore we must configure it in its associated configuration node.

 1. Double click on the ODBC node
 2. Click the Pencil button next to `Add new ODBC_CONNECTION`